lexicHQ/docs/command-line-interface.md

 ## Create a Bot

-create a folder by typing the following command:
+Create a folder by typing the following command:

 ```bash
 mkdir bot-folder